 Ahmad Edilbi is introducing a new way to empower, integrate and build social capital in scattered, immigrant populations that have been affected by a political crisis or natural disaster.
 Using diaspora networks, he enables refugees to play an active and productive role, thus changing their status from helplessness to independence and promoting positive perceptions of refugees.
-His organization, Dubarah Strat, is expanding this vision by creating settlement centers in 6 countries, starting from Germany.

 Focusing on the current post-conflict Syrian refugee community and diaspora around the world, Ahmad is creating a complex network of individuals, connected to regional hubs and to each other, who recognize their own capital and talent and have a will to help their peers.
 Instead of traditional aid to refugee communities that only provide short-term solutions and prolong dependency, Ahmad’s work creates a cycle of support between diaspora and refugees and fosters long-term empowerment.
 Using online and offline strategies, he provides real-time support and solutions to connect Syrian refugees with housing, employment, education, legal advice, investment opportunities, emotional support and a cultural understanding of their host country.